AntonSikidin/zcl_docx/README.md

 *second case: save on desctop and open document

 zcl_docx3=>get_document(
-    iv_w3objid    = 'ZDOCX_EXAMLE' " name of our template, obligatory
+    iv_w3objid    = 'ZDOCX_EXAMLE'   " name of our template
+*      iv_template   = ''            " you can feed template as xstring instead of load from smw0
 *      iv_on_desktop = 'X'           " by default save document on desktop
 *      iv_folder     = 'report'      " in folder by default 'report'
 *      iv_path       = ''            " IF iv_path IS INITIAL  save on desctop or sap_tmp folder